openstack/magnum/doc/source/admin/troubleshooting-guide.rst

   The pods and services are running and the status looks correct, but if the app is performing communication between pods through services, verify `Kubernetes networking`_.

-Swarm cluster is created successfully but I cannot deploy containers Check the `Swarm services`_ and `etcd service`_ on the master nodes.

 I get a "Protocol violation" error when deploying a container For Kubernetes, check the `Kubernetes services`_ to verify that